 Papa Wolf: During the introduction, when the reporters try to swarm the young Sam, we see Alan turn around, looking furious.

 Parental Substitute: Alan took over as father figure to Sam after Kevin disappears.
 In one of the clips in the news montage on Kevin's disappearance, it looks like he's about to go Papa Wolf on some hounding reporters harassing young Sam.

 Promotion to Parent: Acted as a father figure to Sam Flynn after Kevin's disappearance.
 But at the start of the movie, their relationship seems to be a bit strained.

 Hypercompetent Sidekick: To the Corrupt Corporate Executive Mackey.
 Also, in the bonus material Flynn Lives, Alan mentions that "the kid earned his place."
 After all, it must not be easy to rise in a company where your father was publically revealed to be a fraud.

 Overlord Jr.: In a sense, seeing as he's the son of Ed Dillinger, but he's really just a Continuity Cameo and isn't really in charge at all.
-Of course, The coda shows he's definitely up to something and conspring with his father (and/or Master Control 2.0).
-And he is shown phoning somebody after the launch of Flynn 12 goes pear-shaped.
+Of course, the coda shows he's definitely up to something and conspiring with his father (and/or Master Control 2.0).
+And he is shown phoning somebody after the launch of EncomOS 12 goes pear-shaped.

 Pointy-Haired Boss: He can certainly go on at length about buying and selling stock around the world, but can't even come up with a convincing line of bull to justify the high cost of their latest OS, or know much about it at all.